 General Hydroponics is a trusted brand that has provided Hydroponic products for decades, and the Flora line is the most popular Hydroponic product of them.

 Why the 3 parts?
 It is because different plants and their growing period will require different macronutrients, micronutrients at various nutrient ratios.

 Even though you can use one bottle for the whole growing phase, it's better to mix the bottles to bring the ideal results for plants.

 How it works is laid out clearly on the bottle.
-Hydroponic growers just mix the liquid from the bottles together to fit each plant and their growth phase.
+Hydroponic growers just mix the liquid from the bottles together to fit each plant and its growth phase.

-If you have just get started and have little to no ideas about Hydroponic nutrients, the only package you can take is this.
+If you just get started and have little to no ideas about Hydroponic nutrients, the only package you can take is this.
 Just follow the instructions on the bottle or visit General Hydroponics for their feeding schedule, your plants will grow fine.
 No need to purchase other supplementary nutrients.

 - Trusted brand.